small-coding-dojo/yascr22-tennis/README.md

 There are three versions of this refactoring kata, each with their own design smells and challenges.
 I suggest you start with the first one, with the class "TennisGame1".
 The test suite provided is fairly comprehensive, and fast to run.
 You should not need to change the tests, only run them often as you refactor.

-If you like this Kata, you may be interested in [my books](https://leanpub.com/u/emilybache) and website [SammanCoaching.org](https://sammancoaching.org)
+If you like this Kata, you may be interested in [Emily Bache's Books](https://leanpub.com/u/emilybache) and website [SammanCoaching.org](https://sammancoaching.org)

 ## Kata Description